nojacko/external-links-js/README.md

 ## Contributions
 Absolutely welcome, but this library should ONLY open links in new windows.
 That's it!

-If you can improve it, make it faster, reduce the size or add regex domain matching (some I want but don't have a need for just yet) then go for it!!!
+If you can improve it, make it faster, reduce the size or add regex domain matching (something I want but don't have a need for just yet) then go for it!!!